CGAL/cgal/INSTALL.md

 Building a Program Using CGAL
 =============================

 Since Version 5.0, CGAL is header-only, hence it does not create a library.
-It needs however to link to the external libraries GMP and MPRF.
+Some parts of it, however, link to several external libraries, such as GMP, MPFR, etc.

 If you are trying to build examples or tests that do not already have a `CMakeLists.txt`, you can trigger its creation by calling the script [`cgal_create_cmake_script`](Scripts/scripts/cgal_create_cmake_script) found in `/path/to/cgal.git/Scripts/scripts/` at the root of the example/test directory.
-Here is an example for the examples of the 2D Triangulation package:
+Here is a recipe for the examples of the 2D Triangulation package:

 ``` {.bash}
  cd /path/to/cgal.git/Triangulation_2/examples/Triangulation_2